dahooper/METADATA_FROM_TEMPLATE/README.md

 # METADATA_FROM_TEMPLATE
+A web-based version of this documentation is available at http://mst.nerc.ac.uk/data/module_data_object.html .

 This page provides documentation for David Hooper's module_data_object.py python software, which can be used to:

 * Create data objects, populated with metadata, from template files that allow substitutions - see example template file named module_data_object_example_template.yaml
 * Write such data objects to netCDF files
 * Extract data objects from netCDF files

-The template files are written using YAML syntax, which is easier to write than the Common Data form Language (CDL) used by the netCDF ncgen/ncdump software.
+The template files are written using YAML syntax - http://yaml.org/spec/1.2/spec.html - , which is easier to write than the Common Data form Language (CDL) used by the netCDF ncgen/ncdump software.
 The contents of the page are as follows:

 * Basic usage
 * Data object structure